 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Hello Everyone.
 Welcome.
-In this article, we will be taking a look at the flavor profile of Raspberry leaf tea.
-Despite the name, this is not a fruit herbal tea and might have a very different flavor to what you would expect.
+In this article, we will be taking a look at the different aspects of the taste of Raspberry leaf tea.
+Despite the name, this is not a fruit herbal tea and might have a very different flavor from what you would expect.

 What Does Raspberry Leaf Tea Taste Like?
 Raspberry leaf tea is an herbal infusion that has a tangy slightly bitter flavor to it.
 It tastes similar to a cup of black tea but has a slight fruit flavor as well.

 If you are just looking for a great raspberry tea to try then I recommend Starwest Botanicals Organic Raspberry Leaf(*affiliate link).
 For everyone else let us take a deep dive into the flavor profile of this amazing herbal infusion.